sage-code/maj/alphabet.md

-# Maj Script
+# Maj Alphabet

-Maj uses alphabet has 28 symbols.
-This enable Maj users to take quick notes and write personal journals using a pen and a notebook.
-Maj script is not designed to be used on a computer.
+Maj native alphabet has 28 symbols.
+This enable native Maj users to take quick notes and write personal journals using a pen and a notebook.
+Maj alphabet is a s script is not designed to be used on a computer.
 These symbols can be used to create messages nobody will understend except the ones who know how to read and write Maj.
+However, Maj is not a secret language becouse it's alphabet is public.

 **Notes:**